DEST-DOC/software-documentation/docs/source/execution.rst

    :scale: 70

 now you will be able to see DEST project inside Eclipse-IDE.
-To view or edit the project's properties, right-click the project and select Properties and then select C/C++ build and fill it as follows (note that ninja should be already installed on system)
+To view or edit the project's properties, right-click the project and select Properties and then select C/C++ build and fill it as follows (note that ninja should be already installed on system) [apply and close]

  .. image:: ../../images/eclipse8.png